WictorKihlbaum/1DV450_wk222as/README.md

 # 1DV450_wk222as
 Webbramverk Laborationer

+## RoR RegisterApp  ##
-* I have been following this guide to accomplish major parts of this task:  [Länk](https://www.railstutorial.org/book/frontmatter)
+* I have been following this guide to accomplish major parts of this task:  [Link to guide](https://www.railstutorial.org/book/frontmatter)